Yvon Chouinard: Lessons from a Simple Fly

 Later on the Haffjardara in Iceland I had similar luck.
 Most of the fish were grilse, and I used a 10-foot 5-weight rod that allowed for more sensitivity in giving action to the fly.

 The occasional twitch with the hitched fly was especially effective at inducing takes in slower water.
-I wasn’t trying to prove a point anymore, it was simply the most effective way to catch these salmon.
-I’ve since taken to hitching the P.T. for trout, which often leads to explosive takes.
+I wasn't trying to prove a point anymore, it was simply the most effective way to catch these salmon.
+I've since taken to hitching the P.T. for trout, which often leads to explosive takes.
+By choosing to fish with a fly, you set limits for yourself.
+Choosing to fish with only one style of fly helps you focus on becoming a better fly fisher instead of a gear hound.
+Photo: Bryan Gregson

 In September I had an opportunity to fish steelhead for five days on the Babine River in British Columbia.
 The first day was a bust, with only 6 inches of visibility.
 It cleared to a foot on the second day, but I had no confidence that a fish would be able to see my small flies.
 I put on a sink-tip line with a big dark Intruder and caught one small steelhead.